399iejijw9e29ejiwjljasd/reddit-repost-bot-tagger/README.md

 ## Features

-- **Karma Ratio Calculation:** Retrieves a user's post and comment karma and calculates the ratio, and subtracts from that equation the Reddit account age.
+- **Karma Ratio Calculation:** For any users with >100,000 post karma, it retrieves a user's post and comment karma and calculates the ratio, and subtracts from that equation the Reddit account age.
 - **Bot Likelihood Classification:**
   - **Low:** Ratio below 50
   - **Medium:** Ratio between 50 and 100